richardschoen/howtostuff/acsautomation/readme.md

 # Automating IBM i ACS Uploads and Downloads
-How to automate uploads and downloads with IBM i Access Client Solutions.
+This area covers how to automate uploads and downloads with IBM i Access Client Solutions and the Java based ```acsbundle.jar``` file.

-As part of IBM Access Client Solutions you have the ability to use acsbundle.jar to automatically file uploads and downloads using the file upload/download capabilities.
+As part of IBM Access Client Solutions you have the ability to use ```acsbundle.jar``` to automatically file uploads and downloads using the file upload/download capabilities.

 You can download directly to Excel or CSV.